 Information about how Derwen College approaches teaching young people with special educational needs

-An Ofsted ‘Outstanding’ college delivering work-ready and independence skills to both day and residential students across our large main campus and at our three satellite sites.
-We focus on individual outcomes for students with a wide range of learning difficulties, disabilities and behaviours of concern.
-Derwen students are provided with maximum work placement opportunities through our extensive commercial operations and business partnerships.
+An Ofsted ‘Outstanding’ college delivering work-ready and independence skills to both day and residential students.
+We work across our large main campus and at our three satellite sites.
+Derwen’s focus is on individual outcomes for students with a wide range of learning difficulties, disabilities and behaviours of concern.
+Students at Derwen are provided with work placement opportunities throughout our extensive commercial operations and business partnerships.

 To educate, inspire and empower young adults to lead the lives they choose – transforming lives